-Pedro Neto and Portugal's warm-up for the FIFA World Cup continued with a draw away at tournament co-hosts Mexico.
+Pedro Neto and Portugal's warm-up for the FIFA World Cup continued with a draw away at tournament co-hosts Mexico, before a France squad including Malo Gusto took on Colombia in the USA.

 It was supposed to be game played in a party atmosphere as the legendary Azteca in Mexico City - once the world's largest stadium - was officially re-opened for its first game following extensive redevelopment, ahead of hosting the opening match of this summer's World Cup.
 However, the excitement was soon overshadowed by the news of a supporter's tragic death at the stadium before kick-off.